Late Registration Fees

 NOTE: Non-Attendance does not constitute a drop or withdraw and will result in a grade of "F." It is the student's responsibility to drop a course and to ensure their schedule is accurate.

-A student may drop a course and receive a grade of "W" online or with an Add/Drop Form at the Registrar's Office, between the end of the third and sixth weeks of classes (within three weeks for Jan Term).
+A student may drop a course and receive a grade of "W" online or with an Add/Drop Form at the Registrar's Office, between the end of the third and sixth weeks of classes (within two weeks for Jan Term).

 A student may not take courses for credit at both Whittier College and another institution simultaneously without prior permission from the Registrar.
 Obtain the Concurrent Enrollment Form from the Registrar's Office.
 The Registrar will not approve a total course load greater than that acceptable at Whittier.